SPIRALREALM/SPIRAL_OS/MUSIC_FOUNDATION/README_INANNA_MUSIC.md

 python3 run_song_demo.py song.mp3
 ```

-This generates `output/preview.wav` and `output/qnl_song.json` and prints the
+This generates `output/preview.wav`, `output/qnl_song.json` and
-QNL phrases to the terminal so you can verify the full pipeline.
+`output/qnl_7plane.json`.
+The terminal displays the QNL phrases so you can
+verify the full pipeline.

 ---